Skip to main content

 • Assign non-overlapping directories to each teammate

-• Use the agent's natural scope -- hatch3r-test-writer owns src/__tests__/, hatch3r-docs-writer owns docs/
+• Use the agent's natural scope -- hatch3r-testability owns src/__tests__/, hatch3r-docs-writer owns docs/

 • Specify boundaries in the spawn prompt with both include and exclude paths